 - A cumulative 30 days - 60 days for a recreational vehicle - in the shop to be repaired.

 Who Can Be Held Responsible in a Product Liability Case in Miami?
 The Retailer or Manufacturer?

-Accidents resulting in catastrophic injuries require complex investigations in order to prove who is liable for the victim's suffering.
-Most of the times, the vehicle's manufacturer, the contractor, manufacturer or any other party involved can be held liable.
-People injured in accidents involving defective car products may be entitled to compensation from the companies that have been found to be guilty.
+Accidents resulting in catastrophic injuries require complex investigations to prove who is liable for the victim's suffering.
+Most of the time, the vehicle's manufacturer, the contractor, or any other party involved can be held liable.
+People injured in accidents involving defective car products may be entitled to compensation from the guilty companies.

 Identifying defective car parts as the main reason for the injuries can be a complex and demanding process.
 In almost all product liability cases, there is a detailed inspection of the product where some part of the product is taken apart or dismantled.
 This way, experts can have a closer look at the design of the product, and make a determination as to why the product failed and why it gave rise to the injury.
 Experts give testimony as to why the product failed, why it was dangerous in its design, and the type of alternative designs that existed that could have been utilized to make the product safer.